APEX BEACH VOLLEYBALL

 Once again our Beach Program will be led by Coach Hanson.
 We have also hired two other current Missouri State Beach players to teach and work with our beach athletes.
 Please check out their bios below.
 Email us at if you have any questions.

 Julia Hanson is in her second year of coaching at Apex.
 This past summer she is headed up our first year of our beach volleyball program.
 Julia was a multi-position standout at Fort Atkinson High, spending most of her time as a six-rotation player with one season as a libero.
 She averaged 4.47 kills, 4.41 digs and 1.44 blocks per set as a senior earning her first-team all-conference honors each of her final two seasons.
 She played for the Lady Bears indoor volleyball program where she saw time in 12 sets over seven matches, all during the MVC season.
 Julia decided to play one year of beach volleyball at MSU while finishing her degree in psychology and minoring in BMS.

 Tylar is from Phoenix Arizona.
 She started playing volleyball when she was 9 years old both indoor and beach.
 She played club for 4 years then switched to beach only my freshman year of high school.
 She continued playing indoor for my high school team all four years as well as our high school beach team.
 She placed 3rd in the Arizona state high school pairs tournament.
 She played with RPM sand volleyball where I got to travel around different states and compete.
 I finished 9th in the AVP National Championship in California my sophomore year in the 16U division.
 She had multiple 1st-3rd place finishes in AVP, USAV, AAU tournaments.

-Tylar is currently a sophomore at Missouri State University and play on the beach volleyball team.
+Tylar will be a junior at Missouri State University and play on the beach volleyball team.
 She's studying Exercise and Movement Science with plans to become an athletic trainer.